TomRHandcock/ECM2434-GSEP/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To test the app on a phone or other device from your personal computer, you can specify the `--host` argument to allow other devices to connect on the given IP address.
+To serve the app on all hosts, for example, you can use `--host 0.0.0.0`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.